QMail Tell — Group 6, Code 71

 | 54–55 | 2 | manifest_len | For manifest v1, big-endian byte length of the manifest trailing section.
 Must equal file_count * file_entry_size.
 Legacy v0 records write 0. |

 | 56 | 1 | manifest_flags | For manifest v1, bit 0 (footer_removed) is set because the 18-byte recipient footer is not part of the current wire format.
-Bit 1 (crc32_present) is set when the sender filled the per-entry CRC32 field.
+Bit 1 (crc32_present) is set when the sender filled the per-entry CRC32 field; current object-storing senders always set it — the CRC32 is the receiver’s end-to-end integrity check.
 Bits 2–7 are reserved (must be 0). |

 | 57 | 1 | edit_sequence | Sender-controlled monotonic revision byte.
 0 = original, 1+ = edits.
 The beacon reads byte 57 of any existing inbox .tell on duplicate-GUID delivery and rejects when incoming < existing.
 LEGACY manifest-v0 records are treated as 0. |